PURPOSE OF THE EXPERIMENT

 and using artificial stones and natural stones to check the state of seaweed growth.

 Oshima is an island located about 25km southeast of the Izu Peninsula, with good transportation from

-from Tokyo and can be accessed by ferry or airplane.
-Locally, the experiments are welcomed
+Tokyo and can be accessed by ferry or airplane.
+Locally, understanding of the experiment is progress-

-as it also helps the offshore wind power development plan.
-Moreover, the Tokyo Metropolitan
+ing, such as a plan for offshore wind power generation.
+Moreover, the Tokyo Metropolitan Government

 Steel slag contains essential biological elements such as iron and silicon,

 so it has excellent bioadhesiveness and can be expected to improve the biological properties of the sea area.